| Previous

 Dickinson’s work.
 Following statements made to the public

-prosecutor, charges were dropped against all but Erkan Kara,
+prosecutor, charges were dropped against all but Erkan Kaya,

 the organiser of the show, who was deemed liable.
 He disclaimed